RafalKal/RafalKal/README.md

 # Rafał Kalandyk

 ### I am a Computer Science graduate and currently a master's student in Business Analytics and Big Data.
-I'm working as a Java Developer.
+I'm working as a Java Developer @ Asseco Poland

 ## Currently working with:
 - Java (Spring/Spring Boot)